buytore/hello-world/README.md

 for future AI work.

 # In here I am trying to see if I have a good understanding of how this works.

+## This appears to work very well - I'm quite happy about the outcome!!